-❖ To modify the peak detection settings
+To modify the peak detection settings

-- 1. Right-click the chromatogram view and choose one of the following: - Peak Detection Settings > Edit Local Method Peak Detection Settings: Makes changes to the selected compound for all samples in this batch.
-The application identifies these settings as "Manual." - Peak Detection Settings > Edit User Peak Detection Settings: Makes changes to the selected compound for only the selected sample.
+- 1. Right-click the chromatogram view and choose one of the following: - Peak Detection Settings > Edit Local Method Peak Detection Settings: Makes changes to the selected compound for all samples in this batch. - Peak Detection Settings > Edit User Peak Detection Settings: Makes changes to the selected compound for only the selected sample.
 The application saves these changes with the batch and stops applying the local method detection settings to the compound for this sample only.
-The application identifies these settings as "User."